MicrosoftDocs/dynamics-365-fraud-protection/content/global-availability.md

 # Regional availability of Dynamics 365 Fraud Protection services

-Microsoft Dynamics 365 Fraud Protection (Fraud Protection) provides the English, French, German, Brazilian Portuguese, Italian, Spanish, and Dutch languages, and is currently supported in the following regions:
+Microsoft Dynamics 365 Fraud Protection provides the English, French, German, Brazilian Portuguese, Italian, Spanish, and Dutch languages, and is currently supported in the following regions:

 - United States
 - Canada